 Baseball has a long history in the state of Michigan that dates all the way back to the 1800s.
 The Detroit Tigers actually represents the oldest continuous one name, one city franchise in the league.
 The Tigers didn’t play their first major league season until 1901, but have been entrenched in the state of Michigan for well over a century.
 The game – and the business – of baseball has changed considerably since then, but the league’s popularity has grown and it remains an integral part of the American sports identity.

 Despite full-fledged sports wagering being illegal in the U.S. outside of Nevada until May 2018, massive amounts of money has been wagered on the MLB for decades.
 We’ve even seen a handful of betting controversies within the league, from the Black Sox Scandal Pete Rose’s banishment from baseball for wagering on his own team.
 Given how popular baseball betting was then, the emergence of legal online wagering and the growth of technology – wagering can happen within seconds on a mobile device – will help build a new audience for MLB, and keep existing fans looking to test their acumen, and maybe make a few bucks, plugged in.
-It helps that Michigan online sports betting is now live, and sportsbooks are offering dozens of bonuses and promotions for new and existing players.
+It helps that Michigan online sports betting is now live, here are the best MI sportsbooks for new and existing players.

 What’s ahead in 2021